 Not only will attempting to remove a cyst at home have a high chance of infection, but it’s also unlikely that the whole cyst will be removed.
-If the cyst is not completely removed, fluid will be leftover.
+If the cyst is not completely removed, fluid will be left over.
 When the cyst grows back from pre-existing fluid, it tends to come back with a thicker cell wall, making it even harder to remove later.

 Risk of spreading infection

-If a cyst becomes infected, it will often become red due to inflammation, and it can also cause a lot of discomfort.
+If a cyst becomes infected, it will often become red due to inflammation, and it can also cause a lot of discomforts.
 Other signs of an infected cyst include a white appearance due to the presence of pus.